arangodb/docs/3.11/architecture-deployment-modes-cluster-architecture.md

 By restricting collections to a single shard and placing them on one DB-Server node, whole queries can be pushed to and executed on that server.
-The Coordinator will only get back the final result.
+The Coordinator only gets back the final result.
 This setup is highly recommended for most graph use cases and join-heavy queries.

 {% hint 'info' %}